15th Annual Research Poster Symposium- April 19, 2015

 Academic Excellence: The following students were recognized for their academic excellence for earning a 4.0 GPA in 2014 (L to R back row): Raquel Ortega, Daniel Perez, Jeff Murray, Arisa Yamashita, Thuy Cao, Cipriana Sapien, (L to R front row): Jose Covarrubias, Michael Zuniga, Navanté Peacock, Tayler Christian, Jenny Delzeit, Izabella Carmona, Kiera Brown, Marcus Dominguez, Obdulia Covarrubias, and Eduardo Acosta, (Not pictured): Alyssa Baquero and Jonathan Bernard

-Frank Cortez Memorial Award was presented to Michael Zuniga (Mentor: Dr. Mark Weiss, Biology).
+Frank Cortez Memorial Award was presented to Michael Zuniga (Mentor: Dr. Mark Weiss, Anatomy & Physiology).
 This award goes to a student who passionately pursues excellence in many different interests from the arts to the sciences.

 Diligence in Research Awards were presented to Denisse Dominguez (Mentor: Dr. David Auckly) and Kiera Brown (Dr. Lisa Melander).
 These awards go to students who have achieved academically and in research in spite of obstacles in their paths.